BaderLab/RETINA/README.md

 If you found the pre-training process is too time or computational resource consuming, you might want to directly download the pre-trained model mentioned above and then start the fine-tuning part.
 Or you might want to further pre-train the model based on our submitted pre-trained model in order to gain better performance.

 Before running fine-tuning, we need to ensure the right directory of the pre-trained model that is written in .yaml file in each benchmark directory.
-And in each benchmark directory, we also submitted a corresponding .slurm file to submit the job, therefore, one can simply submit the job by using the slurm script
+And in each benchmark directory, we also submitted a corresponding .slurm file to submit the job, therefore, one can simply submit the job by using the slurm script which is placed in the inference folder

 ```bash
 sbatch run.slurm
 ```
 If you have got your own dataset for fine-tuning, simply change the directory in .yaml file.
+The example of .yaml is offered in the inference folder and can be customized based on your own dataset easily.

 ### Inference

-After fine-tuning, the RETINA can infer on the test images.
-For each benchmark directory, we offered file for inference.
+After fine-tuning, RETINA can infer on the test images.
+For each benchmark directory, we offered two different types of inference, including 2D and 3D inference, placed in the inference folder.

 ```bash
 python inference3d.py